ArrogantGao/Personal_Materials/job_talk/sog_ob.typ

 // - near field terms: solved by real space truncation
 // - mid-range terms: solved by the Fourier spectral method with little zero padding and no upsampling
-// - long-range terms: solved by the Fourier-Chebyshev method with $O(1)$ number of Chebyshev points *The solver addresses challenges arising from singularities and strong confinement,* and can be regarded as probably optimal for simulating uniform distribution with low accuracy.

-It has the following advantages:
+// - long-range terms: solved by the Fourier-Chebyshev method with $O(1)$ number of Chebyshev points The solver *addresses challenges arising from singularities and strong confinement*, and has the following advantages:
 - spectrally accurate with rigorous error analysis @liang2025errorestimateuseriesmethod
 - need little/no zero-padding for systems that are confined in a rectangular box of high aspect ratio
 - no need for upsampling in the gridding and gathering steps